danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 # empty collection
 ```

-You can also view the `teams` table schema by connecting directly to a database console with `bin/rails db`, and then:
+You can also view the `teams` table schema by connecting directly to a database console with `bin/rails db`, and then use the `\d` meta-command:

 ```sql
 -- This is for Postgres